Pixar Pal-A-Round: Mickey's Fun Wheel (2009–18)

-Although the ride experience hasn't changed, the sun was replaced by a Mickey Mouse head and the color scheme was changed from yellow to red.
-The attraction re-opened on May 4, 2009 as the Mickey's Fun Wheel.
+The sun was replaced by a Mickey Mouse head and the color scheme was changed from yellow to red.
+The attraction re-opened on May 4, 2009, as the Mickey's Fun Wheel.

 In 2013, lights were installed around the back of Mickey's Head for World of Color: Winter Dreams along with an LED lighting package that was installed on the California Screamin' roller coaster.
 Creative executive Steve Davison revealed during an interview after the premiere of Winter Dreams that the new lights installed on Fun Wheel and California Screamin' are a permanent addition and will be used in future World of Color updates.

+Incident

 On October 2, 2014, the ride malfunctioned, stranding riders for two hours before they were evacuated with no reported injuries.

 Pixar Pal-A-Round (2018–present)

 On November 2, 2017, Disney announced that Mickey's Fun Wheel would be updated to include Pixar characters on the gondolas with Mickey's face remaining on the side facing Paradise Bay.
 The attraction was closed on January 8, 2018, along with other Paradise Pier offerings, as the land transformed into Pixar Pier.
-On April 25, 2018, Disney announced that Mickey's Fun Wheel would be renamed "Pixar Pal-A-Round," to be consistent with the attraction's new theme.
-The color scheme was changed yet again to light blue, and the gondolas received new images of characters from Pixarfilms, such as Joy & Sadness from Inside Out, Mr. Incredible & Elastigirl from The Incredibles, and Miguel & Héctor from Coco.
+On April 25, 2018, Disney announced that Mickey's Fun Wheel would be renamed "Pixar Pal-A-Round", to be consistent with the attraction's new theme.
+The color scheme was changed to light blue, and the gondolas received new images of characters from Pixar films, such as Joy & Sadness from Inside Out, Mr. Incredible & Elastigirl from The Incredibles, and Miguel & Héctor from Coco.
 The attraction officially opened on June 23, 2018.

 On February 3, 2019, Pixar Pal-A-Round was lit up in blue and yellow for Super Bowl LIII, which featured the Los Angeles Rams and the New England Patriots.

-Reception

-The non-swinging portion of Pixar Pal-A-Round received a 4.66 average score out of 10, while the swinging portion received a 1.33 average score.
-The swinging gondolas have been described as "terrifying" and "a one-of-a-kind-experience."
-In May 2019, the ride was ranked as the 24th best attraction in the park out of 25 by the Time Out magazine.
-A reviewer on Your USA City Guide described it as "far scarier than it seems."

-The Mickey's Fun Wheel had been ranked as the second best ferris wheel in the world by Fodor's in June 2017.
-In December 2014, Paste magazine editor Garrett Martin ranked the ride as the sixth best attraction in the park.